mindspore-ai/mindquantum/README.md

 ### Confirming System Environment Information

-- The hardware platform should be Linux CPU with avx2 supported.
+- The hardware platform should be CPU with avx2 supported.
-- Refer to [MindQuantum Installation Guide](https://www.mindspore.cn/install/en), install MindSpore, version 1.3.0 or later is required.
+- Refer to [MindQuantum Installation Guide](https://www.mindspore.cn/install/en), install MindSpore, version 1.4.0 or later is required.
 - See [setup.py](https://gitee.com/mindspore/mindquantum/blob/master/setup.py) for the remaining dependencies.

 ### Install by Source Code